Muswellbrook

 Muswellbrook (/ˈmʌsəlbrʊk/ MUSS-əl-bruuk) is a town in the Upper Hunter Region of New South Wales, Australia, about 243 km north of Sydney and 127 km north-west of Newcastle.

 Geologically, Muswellbrook is situated in the northern parts of the Sydney basin, bordering the New England region.

 The area is predominantly known for coal mining and horse breeding, but has also developed a reputation for gourmet food and wine production.
-As at June 2018 Muswellbrook has a population of 12,364.
-Located to the south of the Muswellbrook township are two coal fuelled power stations, Liddell and Bayswater.
+As of the 2021 census Muswellbrook has a population of 12,272.
+Located to the south of the Muswellbrook township are two coal fuelled power stations, Liddell (closed in 2023) and Bayswater.
 They were commissioned in 1973 and mid 1980s respectively and employ approximately 500 people from the area.
+The Muswellbrook Coal Mine operated from 1907 to 2022, and is scheduled for a 135 MW solar facility with a 270 MWh / 135 MW grid battery.
+A 400 MW / 3,200M Wh (8-hour) pumped hydro project may operate by 2030.

 History

 Before European settlement of the region the Wonnarua and Gamilaroi peoples occupied the land.
 The first European to explore the area was Chief Constable John Howe in 1819, with the first white settlement occurring in the 1820s.
 The township of Muswellbrook was gazetted on 23 October 1833.
 To the south, "Forbestown" was established by the sons of Francis Forbes in 1842; the name was changed in 1848 to "South Muswellbrook" to prevent confusion with the town of Forbes.